NERC-CEH/datalab/docs/src/tutorials/getting-started-shiny/03-launch-shiny-site.md

 # 3. Launch Shiny

-In this section you will launch a Panel site.
+In this section you will launch a Shiny site.

 Starting point: you should be logged in to DataLabs, in a project you have at least viewer permissions for.
 This project should contain a Shiny site connected to a